-Infographic fonts can be classified into three major groups: serif, sans serif and display.
+Fonts are an important element of a perfect infographic.
+You can classify infographic fonts into three major groups: serif, sans serif and display.
 There are subcategories in each of those groups, and some fit into the display category and one of the other two.

 Depending on brand identity and the story being told through the infographic, any of those choices can be appropriate when it comes to selecting infographic fonts for business communications and marketing.

 Before settling in on some options, it can be helpful to understand the personalities of different fonts.
 As the infographic above illustrates, there’s diversity even within those personalities.
 For example, the professional fonts listed cover both serif and sans serif options.

 A few things to consider when selecting fonts based on personality:

 - Content: Serious topics aren’t a good match for playful fonts.
 This infographic published by the Centers for Disease Control and Prevention is aimed at reducing suicide in teens, and while it’s designed to appeal to young people, the large, curvy font leans a bit too casual.